 Common Causes of Semi Truck & 18 Wheeler Crashes in Maryland

 Semi-trucks and 18-wheelers are often some of the most dangerous vehicles to drive alongside.
-These vehicles are so large and heavy that they are difficult to maneuver and are challenging visual obstructions.
+These vehicles are so large and heavy that they are difficult to maneuver and pose challenging visual obstructions.

 These vehicles can cause crashes in many ways, potentially resulting in the trucking company being responsible for any injuries the crash causes.
 The following are all common causes of truck accidents, along with an explanation of who is at fault in such a crash.